The sleeping beauty ballet

 Act III is a grand and festive wedding celebration.
 The royal court comes alive with numerous fairy tale characters, including the Silver, Gold, Sapphire, and Diamond Fairies, Puss-in-Boots, the White Cat, Cinderella, Prince Fortuné, Red Riding Hood, and the Wolf.
 Their presence adds enchantment and whimsy, highlighting the joyous union of Queen Aurora and her Prince Désiré.

 One highlight is the Grand Pas de Deux, a breathtaking dance by Aurora and Désiré.
-It symbolizes one hundred years of their union and journey’s culmination, showcasing their love and achieving harmony.
+It symbolizes the culmination of one hundred years of their union and the culmination of their journey, showcasing their love and achieving harmony.
 The intricate choreography and emotional depth make it a standout moment.

 The same Lilac Fairy appears and blesses the marriage, ensuring Aurora and Désiré live happily ever after.
 The wedding celebration, with elaborate sets and a joyful atmosphere, brings the ballet to a triumphant and heartwarming conclusion, fitting for a story that has captivated audiences for generations.